Joyous parades and parties kick off New Orleans’ Mardi Gras

 Complicating that effort has been a rise in crime and a shortage of police officers, which somewhat muted the celebration’s comeback last year.
 Since parades in 2021 were canceled because of security concerns and the pandemic, some of the routes for the 2022 parades were trimmed.

-This year the original routes have been restored and the local police department is bolstered by a contingent of 125 troopers from other parts of the state to help keep order.
+This year, the original routes have been restored and the local police department is bolstered by a contingent of 125 state troopers and another 170 law enforcement personnel from other state and local police agencies to help keep order.
 By various estimates, the local police force has dwindled to about 900 members, which is hundreds fewer than what local experts say is needed.

 Mayor LaToya Cantrell and other city officials said they are confident safety can be maintained.